couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 The Cordova plugin can be integrated within cordova or ionic app projects.

-**NOTE** that for Ionic now recommends a [capacitor](https://capacitorjs.com) for native access within Ionic apps.
+**NOTE** that  Ionic now recommends [capacitor](https://capacitorjs.com) for native access within Ionic apps.
 However, a cordova plugin can also be used and the instructions here is to be used as a guide.
 You may also migrate the plugin to capacitor and submit as a contribution!

 For enterprise apps, there is a [Ionic plugin](https://ionic.io/integrations/couchbase-lite) for couchbase Lite.